NJ Carry Permit Information And Qualification Process

 *Please note: The new online CCW is similar to the FARS system.
 You will need to upload a photo, as well as copies of your qualification sheet.
 You must qualify before beginning the application.

-The Concealed Carry Permits service allows for online submission of both initial and renewal applications.
+• The Concealed Carry Permits service allows for online submission of both initial and applications.
 Approved applications are due for renewal every two (2) years.
 Renewal applications can be submitted up to four (4) months before the expiration date.
 Concealed Carry Permit applicants need to have been fingerprinted for firearms purposes in New Jersey and assigned an SBI number before they can apply for a Concealed Carry Permit.
-If you have never been fingerprinted for firearms purposes in New Jersey before, start with an application for an Initial Firearms I.D. card here.

 • Step 1: The New Jersey State Police Concealed Carry Permits